-In this article you will find the Review of the board game Tapestry, where we analyze the mechanics of this game of civilizations, as well as photos of its components and our opinion about it.
+In this article you will find the Review of the board game Tapestry, where we analyze the mechanics of this game of civilizations, show you photos of its components and tell you our opinion about it.

 A civilization under your control.
 Four progress options will allow you to grow it: exploration, technology, science and military.
 For each advance you make you will get a series of benefits.
 These benefits are such as getting resources (coins, workers, food and culture), constructing buildings (farms, houses, markets and armories), getting technology cards, exploring the game board, attacking opponents … But you will also have to dedicate five turns to collect profits, which you can do at the time that you think is appropriate in the game and that is highly necessary for it to end.